Terminal.skills

 Overview

-Generate production-ready CI/CD pipeline configurations for automated testing, building, and deploying applications.
-This skill creates well-structured workflows with proper caching, matrix testing, environment separation, and deployment strategies for GitHub Actions, GitLab CI, and CircleCI.
+Generate production-ready CI/CD pipeline configurations for automated testing, building, and deploying applications on GitLab CI and CircleCI.
+This skill creates well-structured workflows with proper caching, matrix testing, environment separation, and deployment strategies.
+For GitHub Actions pipelines, use the github-actions skill.

 Instructions